 7. Watch, text and be merry

 To keep your travel merry and bright, bring the device you’re most comfortable using and get ready to watch your favorite flick.
-Before you board, just download the Gogo Entertainment app (for mobile devices and tablets) to access nearly 500 free movies and shows.
-We have several holiday classics, including “Miracle on 34th Street” and “Home Alone” and “Die Hard.”
+Before you board, just download the Gogo Entertainment app (for mobile devices and tablets) to access nearly 600+ free movies and shows.
+We have several holiday classics, including “Elf” and “Home Alone” and “Die Hard.”
 Hoping for Hallmark Channel holiday movies?
 We’ve got those too, including “Switched for Christmas” and “Coming Home for Christmas.”

 Last-minute holiday to-do’s?
 Connecting with loved ones?
 Texting doesn’t stop when you fly with us.
-Just connect to Gogoinflight Wi-Fi and select “free texting.”
+Just connect to our inflight Wi-Fi and select “free texting.”